Copper Canyon Mexico

 Copper Canyon and the road to Batopilas

-The ride will include motels each night and will have a small support van to carry some personal gear.
+The ride will include motels each night.
+Riders will need to carry their own personal gear on there bikes.

 Experienced riders only, intermediate and advanced riders only